Nikitushka/ProjectIcaros/Reports/legality_inquiry_from_traficom/README.md

 # Intro
 This document is the result of the exchange we had with Traficom during our inquiry for Finnish regulations on the legality of our project concerning frequency listening/recording and analysis/decoding.
-The exchange is originally in finnish, but the relevant parts are translated to English.
+The exchange is originally in finnish, but the exchange is also translated to English.

 Initially we contacted a finnish ISP, DNA, if they could help us with our questions or refer us somewhere, with them later forwarding us to a Traficom contact form.